Housing Rehabilitation Program

 The City of Alliance has a code enforcement officer / zoning inspector in addition to a housing specialist who have both been trained to perform inspections and investigate complaints.

-- Contact Michelle Cutler at 330-829-2235 with questions or concerns regarding the city’s property maintenance code.
+- Contact Mary Ann Campbell at 330-829-2235 with questions or concerns regarding the city’s property maintenance code.

 Community Development Partners